nim-lang/website/jekyll/_posts/2021-03-05-fusion-and-pattern-matching.md

   When [view types](https://nim-lang.org/docs/manual_experimental.html#view-types) implementation would become a non-experimental feature captures would be done using immutable views instead.
-- I personally see this library as a stepping store for adding pattern matching support in Nim core - thanks to unparalleled metaprogramming capabilites even features like that can be tested in external libraries before being included in the language itself (instead of making almost irrevesible additions and dealing with fallback/bad design choices later).
+- I personally see this library as a stepping store for adding pattern matching support in Nim core - thanks to unparalleled metaprogramming capabilities even features like that can be tested in external libraries before being included in the language itself (instead of making almost irreversible additions and dealing with fallback/bad design choices later).
   This means, first and foremost, that DSL usability and ergonomics feedback is welcome, as well as discussions about parts that don't seem particularly useful overall (and might potentially be deleted).